Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_max_health                       1       // The maximum amount of health the old man can have ttt_killer_max_health                       150     // The maximum amount of health the killer can have ttt_zombie_max_health                       100     // The maximum amount of health the zombie can have
+ttt_oldman_max_health                       1       // The maximum amount of health the old man can have ttt_killer_max_health                       150     // The maximum amount of health the killer can have ttt_zombie_max_health                       100     // The maximum amount of health the zombie can have ttt_madscientist_max_health                 100     // The maximum amount of health the mad scientist can have

 // Logging
 ttt_debug_logkills                          1       // Whether to log when a player is killed in the console